LastSamurai333/ComputerVision/README.md

 ## **DuplicateDetection:**

-Developed code which detect duplicate product listed on E-commerce website based on image similarity.
+Developed code which detect duplicate products listed on E-commerce website based on image similarity.
 Code also used other attributes like brand, sleeveless type to reduce code complexity(O(N)) from N*N to ~25N.
 Dataset contain 2M+ products detail.

-I was successfully able to detect duplicated.
+I was successfully able to detect duplicate products.
 I have discussed my results in Approach-DuplicateDetection.pdf

 Also I discussed my approach in Approach-DulicateDetection.pdf